 By finding new and creative ways to enable visitors to make more meaningful connections, our designs are led by a strong vision of connected and enriched visitor experience.
 We believe that visitors are the lifeblood of public buildings and cultural spaces and should always inspire architects to create designs that are memorable, engaging and emotive.

-According to Genton Director Steven Toia, the best cultural experiences are ones where the building is well connected to its context.
+According to Genton Principal Steven Toia, the best cultural experiences are ones where the building is well connected to its context.
 “Melbourne Museum is a great example where the building is well grounded to its context,” says Steven “The Melbourne Museum responds to both its significant neighbour (Royal Exhibition Building) and sits easily, as an object, in the Carlton Gardens.

 The design, Marc Debney adds, provides a practical and friendly pedestrian experience around it, with good access into the building and visual permeability from outside in.
 One of the most exciting aspects of working on the architectural design of iconic public spaces, Steven says, is the impact great design can have on such a huge number of people – across generations.
 It’s a reason why he loves the challenge of designing spaces that enhance visitor experience.